JKlingstrom/Basic-Markdown-Guide/README.md

 <br>

 Nemo enim ipsam voluptatem quia voluptas sit aspernatur aut odit aut fugit, sed quia consequuntur magni dolores eos qui ratione voluptatem sequi nesciunt.
->Here we can see that the space between the two text's have increased and we can add how many `<br>` we want.
+>Here we can see that the space between the two text's have increased and we can add how many `<br>` tags as we want.